silasfrancis/Lendsqr-Adjutor-API-Selenium-RestAssured-TestNG-Framework/README.md

 ##  Test Execution

 - Tests can be executed by running the "**testng.xml**" file
-- Test can also be executed by changing to project directory and running the "**run.bat**" file
+- Test can also be executed by changing to project directory and running the "**run.bat**" file via command prompt.
   ####   Prerequisite

   Save the "pom.xml" file and ensure all dependencies and builds have been installed